Quick Answer

 5. Create a one-page family communication plan with primary frequencies, backup simplex channels, check-in times, meeting points, and power options.
 Build this into your broader emergency communication plan for your family.

-Ham radio emergency preparedness is one of the highest-return investments you can make in your overall readiness plan.
+Ham radio emergency preparedness is one of the highest-return investments you can make in your overall readiness.
 For under $50 and a few weeks of study, you gain a communication capability that works when cell towers are down, the internet is offline, and the grid is dark.
+Get the radio.
+Get the license.
+Get on the air.
+That’s how you turn amateur radio from a hobby into a lifeline.

 Keep Reading